 Faculty of Medicine, Nursing and Health Sciences

-3 lectures per week and 3 hours practical or equivalent activities
+3 hours of teacher directed activities and 3 hours of practical or equivalent activities

 Must be enrolled in one of the following:

 + Bachelor of Biomedical Science (including double degree programs)

 + Bachelor of Biomedical Science Advanced with Honours